breiting/zettel.nvim/README.md

 # zettel.nvim

-A powerful neovim plugin for managing a simple and minimalistic personal knowledge management system with markdown files.
-It removes any friction, and concentrates on writing and navigating in your notes.
+A powerful neovim plugin for managing a simple and minimalistic personal knowledge management (PKM) system with markdown files.
+It removes any friction, and concentrates on writing and navigating in your notes (similar to a Zettelkasten system).
 No thinking about where to put your files, no thinking about how to name your files, the system keeps track, and the tools offer a simple interface.

 ## Features

 - **Note Creation**: Create new notes with unique IDs and frontmatter
 - **Link Management**: Insert and follow wikilinks with `[[note-id|title]]` syntax
-- **Search**: Full-text search, title search, tag search, and date-based search
+- **Search**: Full-text search, title search, tag search
-- **Backlinks**: Find all notes that link to the current note
-- **Link Validation**: Check for broken links and create missing notes
 - **Extract Notes**: Convert selected text into new linked notes
 - **Recent Notes**: Quick access to recently modified notes